-Lab # Question Participant Feedback Participant Feedback Participant Feedback Participant Feedback Participant Feedback Participant Feedback the most information dense slides in the deck and although he obviously knows his subject matter, he has to understand his audience doesn't have nearly as much insight as he does.
+Lab # Question Participant Feedback Participant Feedback Participant Feedback Participant Feedback Participant Feedback Participant Feedback does.
 Slowing down enough to allow listeners to visually bring their eyes to the information being highlighted would help.
-I saw Mr. Shah moving his cursor, but he did not linger over the info Technick recuback recupack recuback long enough to
+I saw Mr. Shah moving his cursor, but he did not linger over the info long enough to make sure listeners could catch up with him.

-Lab # Question Participant Feedback Participant Feedback Participant Feedback Participant Feedback Participant Feedback Participant Feedback

-make sure listeners could catch up with him.

 5 No respondents